 Haida tattoos are popular because of their beautiful representation of Haida family and clan crests, such as the Raven, Eagle, Bear, Killer Whale and many others, all of which are popular tattoo subjects in their own right.

-2. Star / Stars - A perennial monthly favorite tattoo design all year long.
-This tattoo symbol and design was rarely out of the top ten searches for the past twelve months.
-And finished as the second most popular tattoo design of 2006.
+6. Star / Stars - A perennial monthly favorite tattoo design all year long.
+This tattoo symbol and design was rarely out of the top ten searches for the past 2 years.
 This is no doubt a reflection of the rich nautical and maritime history of tattoo designs and symbols.

 Stars are often encountered as symbols, and many cases the meaning of a particular star symbol may depend upon the number points it has, and sometimes the orientation of these points as well.
 As a light shining in the darkness, the star is often considered a symbol of truth, of the spirit and of hope.
 The symbol of the star embodies the concept of the pine spark within each of us.
 Their nocturnal nature leads stars to represent the struggle against the forces of darkness and the unknown.

-5. Wings - Often depicted as angel wings, wings came in at number five in 2006's Top Ten Most Popular Tattoo Designs.
+7. Wings - Often depicted as angel wings, wings came in at number seven in the Top Ten Most Popular Tattoo Designs.